ManageIQ/manageiq-documentation/_includes/configuration.md

 4. Select **Configure Application** from the menu.

-5. You are prompted to create or fetch a security key.

-      - If this is the first {{ site.data.product.title_short }} appliance, choose **Create
-        key**.

-      - If this is not the first {{ site.data.product.title_short }} appliance, choose
-        **Fetch key from remote machine** to fetch the key from the first appliance.

-        **Note:**

-        All {{ site.data.product.title_short }} appliances in a multi-region
-        deployment must use the same key.

-6. Choose **Create Region in External Database** for the database location.
+5. Choose **Create Region in External Database** for the database location.

-7. Enter the database hostname or IP address when prompted.
+6. Enter the database hostname or IP address when prompted.

-8. Enter the database name or leave blank for the default (`vmdb_production`).
+7. Enter the database name or leave blank for the default (`vmdb_production`).

-9. Enter the database username or leave blank for the default (`root`).
+8. Enter the database username or leave blank for the default (`root`).

-10. Enter the chosen database user’s password.
+9. Enter the chosen database user’s password.

-11. Confirm the configuration if prompted.
+10. Confirm the configuration if prompted.

 {{ site.data.product.title_short }} will then configure the external database.